flucoma/flucoma-docs/doc/BufNoveltyFeature.rst

    For multichannel srcBuf, how many channel should be summed.

-:control indices:
+:control features:

-   The index of the buffer where the indices (in sample) of the estimated starting points of slices will be written.
-The first and last points are always the boundary points of the analysis.
+   The index of the buffer where the novelty feature will be written.

 :control feature: